Aravindzzz/Sentimental-Analysis-In-Social-Media/README.md

 - `requirements.txt`: List of required Python packages.
 - `Twitter_sentiment.pkl`: Pre-trained sentiment analysis model.
 -  [Open ML Model in Google Colab](https://colab.research.google.com/drive/1x66LutDR-55EQyz4MQfKYlH06ZaeFaHA?usp=sharing)
-- Using the model.pdf , train the model in jupyter and a .pkl file created which is your pretrained ML model.
+-  train the model in jupyter or colob using the previous link and a .pkl file will be created which is your pretrained ML model.

 ## Features